 - The applicant’s personality should be evident in the entry.
 The student should choose a design/concept for the portfolio.

-The transition to a contest with mandatory digital submission means that some students need more guidance both technically and in terms of organization.
-These web pages and videos below explain the standards used by the national judging committee.
+These web pages and videos from JEA below explain the standards used by the national judging committee.
 Also, you can find many tips about constructing an excellent portfolio.
+Because we share essentially the same rubric with JEA, these resources should be very helpful.